You are here: PályázóknakHírek, eseményekRendezvényekA Hivatal rendezvényeiWeek of Innovative Regions in Europe 2024Program

 • Prof Dr Igor Calzada, MBA, University of the Basque Country (EHU/UPV) and Ikerbasque (Spain) and Cardiff University/WISERD (UK)

-• Joanna Kubiak, Wielkopolska Region Brussels Office
+• Joanna Kubiak, Acting Director, Wielkopolska Region Brussels Office

 • Silvia Gomez Recio, Secretary General, Young European Research Universities Network YERUN

 Breakout session 2.
-Developing and consolidating synergies between cohesion-policy programs and Horizon Europe - LIVESTREAMING
+Developing and consolidating synergies between cohesion-policy programs and Horizon Europe

 Developing and consolidating synergies between cohesion-policy programs and Horizon Europe are among the key actions to maximize the impact of EU intervention in the area of accelerating and strengthening innovation in European innovation ecosystems across the EU and addressing the innovation divide.
 The Commission published the guidance document on synergies between Horizon Europe and the European Regional Development Fund programs in 2022 to help managing authorities make better use of available funding opportunities to foster innovation and the uptake of advanced technologies in their regions.